TuanDinhLe/TuanDinhLe.github.io/README.md

 - On GitHub, navigate to the repo username.github.io and select the &#39;Settings&#39; symbol.
 - On the Settings page, look for the &#39;Pages&#39; tab on the left-hand side menu.
 - Navigate to the theme-chooser section and choose a theme.
-- Access the url username.github.io to find out what the hosted resume looks like in anew theme.
+- Access the url username.github.io to find out what the hosted resume looks like in your newly chosen theme.

+Note: You can always follow the above steps again to change to a new default theme.

 ##### **Change the title of your website:**

-- Using the terminal to navigate to your local repo directory, then type &#39;git pull&#39; to get the latest change from the remote repo.
-You should see a new file called \_config.yml, this is used to set the theme to your website.
+- Using the terminal to navigate to your local repo directory.
+- Type &#39;git pull&#39; to get the latest change from the remote repo to get the newly generated _config.yml file.
+- Open \_config.yml, which is your static website theme's config file.
-- Then, open \_config.yml using Visual Studio Code, add in these 2 extra lines:
+- Add in these 2 extra lines:

 	title: [The title of your site] \
 	description: [A short description of your site&#39;s purpose]

+- Type &#39;git add \_config.yml&#39; to add the file to the staging area of Git.
-- Then, similarly to the steps above, you &#39;git add \_config.yml&#39;, then &#39;git commit &quot;Add title and description to static website&quot;.&#39;, and then &#39;git push&#39;.
+- Type &#39;git commit &quot;Add title and description to static website&quot;.&#39; to save the change to Git&#39;s content tracking system.
+- Type &#39;git push&#39; to push the current version of the local repo to the remote repo..

 It is helpful to write a good commit message, you will look at it in the future!

 ##### **Finish!**

 And that&#39;s how you host your Resume using GitHub Pages and customize it with Jekyll.
-Thank you for following this guide till this point!
+Thank you for following this guide till the end!

 ### **More Resources:**